Careers Education, Information Advice & Guidance (CEIAG)

 Our CEIAG is delivered through a co-ordinated programme which involves pupils, parents, staff, colleges, training providers, and local employers.
 Sir John Nelthorpe’s Career’s Leader, Alex Smith, firstname.lastname@example.org (L6 Certificate In Careers Leadership) works closely with teaching and pastoral staff to ensure we provide a holistic approach to Careers, which is tailored to meet individual pupil needs.

 Our goal is to equip our pupils with the necessary skills to adapt to an ever-changing economic climate, inspiring them to become life-long career learners.
+As a school we aspire to achieve the 8 Gatsby benchmarks:

 Is delivered via our PSHCE programme and provides the opportunity for pupils to: